saltstack/salt/doc/topics/best_practices.rst

 .. note::

-    Formulas should never be referenced from the main repository, and should be forked to a repo where unintended changes will not take place.
+    Formulas repositories on the saltstack-formulas GitHub organization should not be pointed to directly from systems that automatically fetch new updates such as GitFS or similar tooling.
+Instead formulas repositories should be forked on GitHub or cloned locally, where unintended, automatic changes will not take place.

 Structuring Pillar Files